dzsoker023/Factorio-Access/docs/features/basics.md

 Get the status of an entity: `right bracket`

+Check the pollution level at the cursor: `shift + u`

 Fast transfer full stacks from the hand to the selected entity: `ctrl + left bracket`

 Fast transfer half stacks from the hand to the selected entity: `ctrl + right bracket`